Unified description of turbulent entrainment

 where $D/Dt=\partial/\partial t + \vec u \cdot \grad$ is the material derivative, $V_n = \vec V \cdot \vec N$ is the normal component of the relative velocity and $\vec N=\grad \chi / | \grad \chi|$ is the (3D) normal vector pointing into the turbulent region (Figure \ref{fig:local}(a)).
 Note that the other two components of $\vec V$ tangential to the isosurface are not specified by this definition.
 For an entraining flow, $V_n<0$, which is a consequence of defining a normal $\vec N$ that points \emph{into} $\Omega$.
 The inward pointing normal also has consequences for the Gauss divergence theorem.
 By substituting the governing equation for $\chi$ (usually enstrophy) into \eqref{eq:Vn} and averaging, local aspects of turbulent entrainment can be explored \citep[e.g.][]{Holzner2011, DaSilva2014, vanReeuwijk2014, Krug2015, Jahanbakhshi2018}.

 The global entrainment velocity $\mybar V_g$ is not as uniquely defined as the local entrainment velocity \eqref{eq:Vn} \citep{Turner1986, Hunt1983}.
 For spatially developing flows, the entrainment velocity is usually associated with a flow into the turbulent region.
 For temporal problems however, it is defined via $\d h / \d t$, the growth of the layer \rev{in time}, where $h$ is some characteristic layer thickness.
 However, for spatially developing flows in which the environment is non-quiescent or is stratified, there is another mode of entrainment which is associated with the entrainment across the boundary.
-These different forms of entrainment were discussed in \cite{Hunt1983, Turner1986} in the context of the top-hat "cartoon" (see \S \ref{sec:implications}).
-These different definitions of the global entrainment velocity cause confusion between disciplines, as they describe related processes that are not necessarily equivalent.
+These different forms of entrainment were discussed in \cite{Hunt1983, Turner1986} and cause confusion between disciplines, as they describe related processes that are not necessarily equivalent.